-Auto transport is the lifeblood of the auto industry, whether it’s dealer-to-dealer shipping or door-to-door shipping.
-Millions of cars are shipped throughout the US every year to tens of thousands of showrooms and sale lots, but how are new cars transported to dealerships?
+Dealer-to-dealer shipping and door-to-door shipping are invaluable pieces of the auto industry equation.
+Millions of cars are shipped throughout the US annually to tens of thousands of showrooms and sale lots.
+Auto transport companies facilitate most of these orders, but how are new cars transported to dealerships?

-All cars start in an auto manufacturer’s plant for assembly.
-Once a car rolls off the assembly line at a manufacturing plant, it goes through a final inspection before vehicle processing.
-This is when the vehicle is fitted with upgraded options like safety features or technology features.
+Once a car rolls off the assembly line in an auto manufacturer plant, it heads to a final inspection before vehicle processing.
+Vehicle processing involves upgrading a stock vehicle with options like safety or technology features.

-Some vehicles are fitted with wrap guard, a protective material for the exterior, that guards against scratches on their journey.
-When processing is complete, the car begins its journey to the dealership.
+Some vehicles are fitted with wrap guards, a protective material for the exterior that prevents scratches during auto transport.
+When vehicle processing is complete, the car begins its shipping journey to the dealership.

-The process is generally the same across manufacturers, but the time it takes for new vehicles to get from the factory to the dealership can vary.
-For example, many cars are manufactured overseas, so those cars may take longer to arrive while vehicles manufactured in the United States will typically arrive at a dealership faster.
+The process is generally the same across manufacturers, but the time it takes for new vehicles to ship a car from the factory to a dealership can vary.
+Many vehicles are manufactured overseas, so those cars may take longer to arrive.
+Vehicles manufactured in the United States typically arrive at a car dealership faster.

-General Motors, the parent company of Buick, Chevrolet, Cadillac, and GMC, and Stellantis North America, the parent company of Chrysler, Dodge, Jeep, and RAM, both operate in the US.
+General Motors, the parent company of Buick, Chevrolet, Cadillac, and GMC, and Stellantis North America, the parent company of Chrysler, Dodge, Jeep, and RAM, operate in the US.
 Ford Motor Company, the parent company of Ford and Lincoln, is also based in the US.
-Together, these manufacturers are responsible for many of the vehicles on dealer lots.
+These manufacturers are responsible for a healthy chunk of the vehicles on dealer lots.

-Most of the manufacturing plants are located in the Midwest, including Ford’s Kansas City, Missouri, plant – the largest in the US.
-The second-largest plant is also Ford’s in Dearborn, Michigan.
+Most manufacturing plants are located in the Midwest, including Ford's Kansas City, Missouri, plant—the largest auto plant in the US.
+Ford's second-largest plant is also in Dearborn, Michigan.

-The locations in the Midwest are for good reason.
+The Midwest locations are for good reason.
 These plants are in the center of the country, providing easy routes to the East Coast, West Coast, and the rest of the country.
-It only takes a few days for these factory vehicles to reach the coasts or the southern states, in most cases.
+In most cases, it only takes a few days for these factory vehicles to reach the coasts or the southern states.

 Rail

 Rail shipping is one of the most cost-effective transport methods for long shipping routes.
-Most of the cars coming from manufacturers will spend at least some of the journey by rail, especially with extensive railway networks near plants.
+Most manufactured cars will spend at least some of their journey by rail as most auto plants are strategically located adjacent to railway networks for maximum rail shipping efficiency.

-Cars traveling by rail may be loaded directly on car racks at the factory or they may be transported by truck to the railyard.
+Cars traveling by rail may be loaded directly on car racks at the factory by truck to the railyard.
 These racks have two decks (bi-level) or three decks (tri-level).
 Bi-level racks hold about 8-10 vehicles and are used for larger trucks and SUVs.
-Tri-level racks hold about 15 cars – 5 on each level – and are used for smaller cars.
+Tri-level racks hold about 15 cars—5 on each level.
+Tri-levels are used for smaller cars.

-Specialized trains are used to ship vehicles and can hold about 800 cars.
-Vehicles are loaded using buck loaders, which are mobile ramps that can be raised or lowered to the decks, so cars can be driven on and off easily.
+Specialized open transport trains used to ship vehicles can hold about 800 cars.
+Vehicles are loaded using buck loaders, mobile ramps that can be raised or lowered to the decks.
+Buck loaders make driving a vehicle on and off the train easy.

-Exotic cars, custom vehicles, and antique or classic cars may travel by rail, but the process is a little different.
-They are held in enclosed trailers to protect them from the elements, including rain or direct sunlight, so fewer cars travel at once.
+Exotic cars, custom vehicles, and antique or classic cars may also travel by rail.
+However, the process is a little different.
+They are held in enclosed trailers to protect them from potential damage from rain or direct sunlight.
+Enclosed trailers offer maximum security and protection yet hold fewer cars per load.

 Trucks

-Rail shipping is cost-effective, but it’s not as flexible as truck shipping.
-Most vehicles travel by truck at some point in the trip, especially when they’re headed to small-town dealers, on double-deck trailers that can hold about 12 vehicles.
+Rail shipping is cost-effective but not as flexible as truck shipping.
+Most vehicles travel by truck at some point during transport, especially during shipments to small-town dealers.
+These car haulers are usually double-deck trailers that can hold about 12 vehicles.

-These specialized trailers have ramps that can be raised or lowered to ensure loading is smooth and quick.
-Once the cars are loaded, they’re secured at four points using heavy-duty chains and straps.
+Car haulers have ramps that raise and lower to ensure smooth and quick loading.
+Once the cars are loaded, they're secured at four points using heavy-duty chains and straps.

 Ocean

-Roll-on/roll-off, or RoRo, ships are specially designed for car transport.
+Roll-on/roll-off, or RoRo ships, are specially designed for car transport.
 As the name suggests, RoRo ships allow cars to be driven on or off the ship.
-In the past, cars were loaded and unloaded using cranes which were a hazard for the vehicles and other cargo.
+In the past, cars were loaded and unloaded using cranes, which were hazardous for the vehicles and other cargo.

-A large, specialized RoRo ship can transport over 8,000 cars and 375 tons, but most car carrier ships can carry at least 4,000 to 5,000 vehicles.
-The US has five port locations where these ships arrive to unload car shipments and send them to dealerships.
+A large, specialized RoRo ship can transport over 8,000 cars or 375 tons, but most car carrier ships can carry at least 4,000 to 5,000 vehicles.
+The US has five port locations where RoRo ships unload car shipments to ship to dealerships.

-Once they arrive at the port, the cars are unloaded and placed in storage to wait for a car hauler.
-Once the car hauler picks up the vehicles, they typically go directly from the port to the dealership, but some may be transferred to rail shipping hubs to travel a longer distance.
+Once they arrive at the port, the cars are unloaded and stored to wait for a car hauler.
+Once the hauler picks up the vehicles, they typically go directly from the port to the dealership, but some may be transferred to rail shipping hubs to travel a longer distance.

 The Role of Auto Transport Brokers